 Truck injury victims should be aware that trucking companies will immediately dispatch a team to go to the accident scene and collect as much evidence as possible.
 If you get into an accident with an 18-wheeler, do be sure to cooperate fully with the police and with other authorities, but be wary of individuals who are part of the accident response team.
 Those people are working on behalf of the trucking company, so they are at the accident scene looking for information that will help their client’s position, which is opposed to your best interest.

 In addition, commercial trucks usually carry a larger insurance policy than personal vehicles.
 Since these insurance policies can cost the company thousands of dollars if paid out, the insurance adjuster will do whatever they can to prevent paying you the full compensation you deserve.
-Any little thing you say or do may be used as a way to deny your claim or even find you at fault for the accident.
-That’s why it’s always wise to not speak with the other party’s insurance carrier until you have a chance to speak with our experienced Jackson, MS truck accident attorney at Giddens Law Firm.
+Any little thing you say or do may be used as a way to deny your claim or even find you at fault for the truck accident.
+That’s why it’s always wise to not speak with the other party’s insurance carrier until you have a chance to speak with our experienced Mississippi truck accident attorney at Giddens Law Firm.

 There can be even other parties involved in a commercial truck accident case, such as a truck parts manufacturer, a shipping company that loaded the cargo, or whoever was responsible for the maintenance of the vehicle.
 The array of parties that could potentially be involved in a personal injury case where there has been an accident between a truck and a car can make resolving claims related to those cases rather complicated.